Stock market today: Global stocks are mostly up as investors await Fed policy decision and price data - ExBulletin

-BANGKOK shares opened in Europe on Monday after a mixed session in Asia as investors await a interest rate decision by the Federal Reserve.
+BANGKOK (AP) Stocks opened higher Monday in Europe after a mixed session in Asia as investors await a decision on interest rates from the Federal Reserve.

+Stocks rose in most markets except for Shanghai and Seoul, and US futures also rose.
+Oil prices have fallen sharply.

+Switzerland’s UBS said it had completed its takeover of beleaguered rival Credit Suisse in a government-sponsored bailout combining the country’s two biggest banks to preserve the country’s reputation as a global financial center and quell market turbulence.

 The German DAX jumped 1% to 16,109.01 and the CAC 40 in Paris rose 0.9% to 7,278.89.
 Britain’s FTSE 100 edged up 0.2% to 7,576.14.
 The future of the S&P 500 gained 0.4% while that of the Dow Jones Industrial Average rose 0.2%.